MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 This recommendation is only offered if the cluster can scale-in or scale-down following the cache policy change.
 Advisor checks if the cluster is "bounded by data" meaning the cluster has low CPU and low ingestion utilization, but because of high data capacity the cluster couldn't scale-in or scale-down.

 #### Delete unused storage artifacts

-The recommendation **delete unused storage artifacts** is given for a cluster that has unused storage artifacts that are left from the maintenance and background operations on [data shards (extents)](extents-overview.md).
+The recommendation **delete unused storage artifacts** is given for a cluster that has unused storage artifacts left from maintenance and background operations on [data shards (extents)](extents-overview.md).
 Over time, internal extents merge operations can accumulate redundant and unused storage artifacts that remain beyond the data retention period.
 While this unreferenced data doesn’t negatively impact the performance, it can lead to more storage use than necessary.
 The recommended action is to run the [clean databases extentcontainers](kusto/management/clean-extent-containers.md#clean-databases-extentcontainers) command to detect and delete unused storage artifacts and reduce cost.

 > [!IMPORTANT]
-> The data recoverability will be reset to the cleanup time and will not be available on data that was created before running the cleanup
+> Data recoverability will be reset to the cleanup time and will not be available on data that was created before running the cleanup.

 ### Performance recommendations